Research Questions

 ---|

-The research concentrates on the clinical trial and experimental study (cell and animal models) of Chinese medicinal herbs for cancer, and diabetic, hepatic and renal diseases by using recently developed techniques in clinical research, molecular biology and immunology.
+The research will concentrate on the clinical trial and experimental study of Chinese medicinal herbs for cancer, and metabolic diseases by using recently developed techniques in clinical research, molecular biology and immunology.

 Supervisor(s) |